8 Steps to Creating Integrated B2B Marketing Campaigns That Drive Results

 You want to work closely with inside sales to ensure they’re contacting MQLs, and also giving feedback on how good the leads are.
 This way you can adjust as needed; if one of your marketing tactics like a webinar doesn’t produce good leads, change it.

-8. Track the Overall Campaign
+8. Track the overall integrated marketing campaign

 You want to know how your marketing campaign performed overall.
 This includes finding out if you’ve met your overall campaign goals and KPIs.